brettlazarine/AdhocBoostrap/README.md

 # AdhocBoostrap

-A webpage built with Boostrap for a fictional company.
+A webpage built with Bootstrap for a fictional company.
 Utilizes:
   class-styling
   navbar